fish-shell/fish-shell/CONTRIBUTING.rst

 For example::

-    msgid "%ls: No suitable job\n"
+    msgid "%s: No suitable job\n"
-    msgstr "%ls: Inget passande jobb\n"
+    msgstr "%s: Inget passande jobb\n"

-Any ``%s`` / ``%ls`` or ``%d`` are placeholders that fish will use for formatting at runtime.
+Any ``%s`` or ``%d`` are placeholders that fish will use for formatting at runtime.
 It is important that they match - the translated string should have the same placeholders in the same order.

 Also any escaped characters, like that ``\n`` newline at the end, should be kept so the translation has the same behavior.